“As a therapist, I offer an open environment where communication, creativity, and honesty allow for personal growth and change.”

 What was your path to becoming a therapist?
 What inspired you to choose this profession?

 Personally, I have always best expressed myself — my feelings, thoughts, and ideas — through art and connection.
-After spending many years as an artist and an art educator, I discovered that my connection to this work extended beyond myself.
-What I enjoyed most was creating space for others to do the same: to create in order to explore their emotional and social selves.
-I discovered the field of art therapy, which emphasizes process over product.
+After spending many years as an artist and an art educator, I discovered an inherent link between art making and what was a therapeutic process at its roots.
+What I enjoyed most was creating space for people to share open expression and a safe relationship to explore their emotional and social selves.
+I then discovered the field of art therapy, which emphasizes process over product.
 The utilization of art making combined with verbal communication as a therapeutic intervention made all the sense in the world to me.
 With clients, I find that it allows an access into the subconscious that words alone are not always able to unlock.

 What would you want someone to know about working with you?

-My approach is humanistic and individualistic.
+My approach is humanistic and varies in its formation, person to person.
 I aim to meet each and every client where they are and support their emotional space.
 As the therapist, I offer an open environment where communication, creativity, and honesty allow for personal growth and change.
-Although therapeutic work is serious in nature, I encourage humor and casual communication when appropriate.
+Although therapeutic work is quite serious in nature, I encourage humor, joy and casual communication when appropriate.
 I truly believe that art therapy can mean many things and, when explored flexibly, can be for everyone.
-Most of my work is focused on adolescents — people ages 12–18 — with some family work if it serves the client's needs.
+I have a long history of working with adolescents, alongside their families, as well as adults and couples.
 I also offer professional development to fellow clinicians, educators, and non-profit organizations.

 What do you think is the biggest barrier today for people seeking care?

-Affordability, socioeconomic limitations, historical experiences leading to stigmatization, and a lack of representation of diverse clinicians to best meet the needs of a client, regardless of demographic.
+Affordability, socioeconomic limitations, negative historical experiences in therapeutic settings leading to stigmatization and understandable resistance, and a lack of representation of diverse clinicians to best meet the needs of a client, regardless of demographic.

 If there was one thing you wish people knew about the therapy experience who might be hesitant to try it, what would that be?